 7. Use A Straw

 Many non-water drinkers have had more success when drinking water through a straw.
 It creates a vacuum that makes drinking liquid more efficient.
 Drinking through a straw is particularly helpful when participating in an active workout such as cycling or HIIT, driving, or any activity where you don’t want to divert your attention for long.
+Check out our tumblers with a straw for the ultimate on-the-go hydration accessory.

 8. Eat Water-Rich Foods